apache/airflow/dev/README_RELEASE_AIRFLOW.md

 File `airflow/config_templates/config.yml` contains documentation on all configuration options available in Airflow.
 The `version_added` fields must be updated when a new Airflow version is released.

-- Get a diff between the released versions and the current local file:
+- Get a diff between the released versions and the current local file on `main` branch:

     ```shell script
     ./dev/validate_version_added_fields_in_config.py